ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 *IF EXISTS*

-IF EXISTS specifies to drop the trigger *trigger_name* if it exists.
+If the IF EXISTS clause is used, the DROP statement runs without error even if the trigger does not exist.

 *user_name*